 Online exhibitions from material held in the Archives.
-Subjects include Arc Lamps, Domestic Lighting, Michael Faraday, Medical Electricity, Science of Sound, British Radar in World War II and Women in engineering.
+Subjects include Arc Lamps, Domestic Lighting, Michael Faraday, Medical Electricity, Science of Sound, British Radar in World War II, Women in engineering and a joint exhibition on engineers during World War I.

 Radar (Radio Detection and Ranging) was first developed in Britain in the 1930s.
 This online exhibition looks at the scientists and engineers behind the development of radar during World War Two.